C. Blythe Andrews Jr. Public Library

 The library offers books, audiobooks, music CDs, magazines, and DVDs, and internet access is available through computers and WiFi.
 There is a large community room and a small meeting room available for public usage.
 The full suite of Adobe Creative Cloud desktop apps is also available for members to use by booking ahead and on a walk-in basis.

 History

 The library first opened to the public as the College Hill Public Library on June 16, 1989, in an 800 square foot double-wide trailer.
 The current building opened in 1994 and, in 2010, was renamed after C. Blythe Andrews Jr., a publisher of the Florida Sentinel Bulletin, a newspaper serving the African American community.

 Future plans

 At 8,500 square feet, the previous library building was considered too small for the number of customers the library was intaking.

 The C. Blythe Andrews Jr. Public Library Closed on April 15, 2017, so that work could start on the construction of a new, larger library to better assist the needs of the community.
-Demolition of the old building has been completed and as of October 2017, Hillsborough County is awaiting a contract award for construction.
-The new C. Blythe Andrews Jr. Public Library is scheduled to open Winter 2018.
-The new library will feature larger meeting spaces, recording studio, computer lab, separate children's area, an African American Media Archive, and a Friends of the Library Bookstore.
+The new C. Blythe Andrews Jr. Public Library re-opened in 2019.